 We reviewed the evidence about whether NRT helps people who want to quit smoking to stop smoking at six months or longer.
 NRT aims to reduce withdrawal symptoms associated with stopping smoking by replacing the nicotine from cigarettes.
 NRT is available as skin patches that deliver nicotine slowly, and chewing gum, nasal and oral sprays, inhalators, and lozenges/tablets, all of which deliver nicotine to the brain more quickly than skin patches, but less rapidly than from smoking cigarettes.

 We found evidence that all forms of NRT made it more likely that a person's attempt to quit smoking would succeed.
 The chances of stopping smoking were increased by 50% to 60%.
 NRT works with or without additional counselling, and does not need to be prescribed by a doctor.
 Side effects from using NRT are related to the type of product, and include skin irritation from patches and irritation to the inside of the mouth from gum and tablets.
 There is no evidence that NRT increases the risk of heart attacks.
-In pregnant women, evidence suggests that NRT can increase the chance of quitting at the time of delivery.

 Quality of evidence